haberdashPI/SignalOperators.jl/docs/src/manual.md

 You can examine the properties of a signal using [`nsamples`](@ref), [`nchannels`](@ref), [`samplerate`](@ref), and [`duration`](@ref).

-## Signal manipulation
+## Signal operators

-There are several categories of signal manipulation: extending, cutting, filtering, ramping, and mapping.
+There are several categories of signal operators: extending, cutting, filtering, ramping, and mapping.

 ### Extending